United States forms

 - As part of the immigrant visa or adjustment process where sponsorship applies

-- Submitting the form while it is paused due to the executive order.
+- Submitting the form while acceptance is paused.

 - Failing to provide evidence of financial support.